 Middle School Program Specifics

-The middle school’s core program runs 4 days a week, Mondays through Thursdays, 9am–3:30pm, with an optional Friday extension (Pathways) for those desiring a full 5-day week.
+The middle school’s core program runs 4 days a week, Mondays through Thursdays, 9am–2:30pm, with an optional Friday extension (Pathways) for those desiring a full 5-day week, and optional after school enrichment classes.

 Core Program – 4 Days a Week